project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/how_to_create_framework_in_sunbird.md

 Status: Depicts the status of the Category

-> Note: If you need to add a master category that doesnot exist in the master list of the existing category, you must send a request to [Sunbird Team](mailto:info@sunbird.org?subject=Request for new Category).
+> Note: If you need to add a master category that doesnot exist in the master list of the existing category, you must send a request to <a href="mailto:info@sunbird.org?subject=New Category Request">Sunbird Team</a>.
 The request must have following values:
 >   - Name of the category
 >   - Description
 >   - Data type of the category is string (contain Alphanumeric values and )